Best smart speakers

 In this article: The best smart speakers for listening to music and controlling your smart home...

-...and some of the best ways to use your smart speaker in 2019.
+...and some of the best ways to use your smart speakers.

 What makes a speaker smart?